Skip to main content.

 The role of the Outreach, Recruitment, and Engagement Core is to:

-• Increase knowledge of Alzheimer's and the KU ADRC in the public and academic communities
+• Increase knowledge of Alzheimer's and related dementias, brain health, and the KU ADRC in the public and academic communities.

 Mitochondrial dysfunction may represent one of the key cellular pathologies in AD and may be intimately related to its progression.
 Defective metabolism and increased generation of excess reactive oxygen species in mitochondria, as widely observed in Alzheimer's cases, can lead to mitochondrial DNA (mtDNA) oxidative modification and likely increases in rates of mtDNA mutations.
 Such molecular changes can enhance the mitochondrial and cellular pathology, especially in populations of neurons selectively vulnerable to oxidative stress.